walmartlabs/lacinia/docs/tutorial/component.rst

 .. literalinclude:: /_examples/tutorial/user-4.clj
   :caption: dev-resources/user.clj
-  :emphasize-lines: 5, 7, 27, 31-34, 37-
+  :emphasize-lines: 3,27,30-34,36-

-The ``user`` namespace has shrunk; previously it was responsible for loading the schema, and creating and starting the Pedestal service; this has all shifted to the individual components.
+The ``user`` namespace has shrunk; previously it was responsible for loading the schema, and creating and starting the Pedestal service; the code for all that has shifted to the individual components.

-Instead, the user namespace creates a system map, and can use ``start-system`` and ``stop-system`` on that system map: no direct knowledge of loading schemas or starting and stopping Pedestal is present any longer.
+Instead, the ``user`` namespace  uses the ``my.clojure-game-geek.system/new-system`` function to create a system map, and can use ``start-system`` and ``stop-system`` on that system map: no direct knowledge of loading schemas or starting and stopping Pedestal is present any longer.

 The user namespace previously had vars for both the schema and the Pedestal service.
 Now it only has a single var, for the Component system map.

-Interestingly, as our system grows later, the user namespace will likely not change at all, just the system map it gets from ``system/new-system`` will expand.
+Interestingly, as our system grows in later chapters, the user namespace will likely not change at all, just the system map it gets from ``new-system`` will expand.

 The only wrinkle here is in the ``q`` function; since there's no longer a local